zeroasterisk/meteor-cordova-geolocation-foreground/README.md

 [mdg:geolocation](https://github.com/meteor/mobile-packages/tree/master/packages/mdg:geolocation)
 package, which is really thin and simple, but seems to be very effective.

-It works by seting a reactive variable with the location and watching geolocation, updating the reactive variable.
+It works by setting a reactive variable with the location and watching geolocation, updating the reactive variable.

 ## Install